bright/new-www/content/blog/payments-in-point-of-sale-design-best-ui-ux-practices.md

 ## Include these practices for payment UI

-Before we deep dive, let’s remember that our **end users are waitstaff, shop assistants, and hotel receptionists**.
+Before we dive into, let’s remember that our **end users are waitstaff, shop assistants, and hotel receptionists**.
 They work under significant stress and time pressure, managing as many clients as possible to drive revenue for the business. **Technology should accelerate their processes**, not only improving efficiency but also enhancing customer satisfaction.

 ## Use animations for information purposes only